puppetlabs/design-system/packages/design-system-website/README.md

 Developers should start with the the [CONTRIBUTING.md](https://github.com/puppetlabs/design-system/blob/master/CONTRIBUTING.md) in the repo.
 Designers should reference the [design criteria for adding symbols and styles](https://github.com/puppetlabs/design-system/wiki/Design-criteria) to the Sketch library.

 ### Feedback
 We are continuing to iterate on the PDS, and appreciate your feedback and questions.
-Say hi Slack in the [#team-design-system](https://puppet.slack.com/messages/CFFECRQAY) channel, contact [puppet-design-system@puppet.com](mailto:puppet-design-system@puppet.com) or [report an issue](https://tickets.puppetlabs.com/secure/CreateIssueDetails!init.jspa?pid=16902&issuetype=1&priority=6) in Jira (the “PDS” project).
+Say hi in Slack in the [#team-design-system](https://puppet.slack.com/messages/CFFECRQAY) channel, contact [puppet-design-system@puppet.com](mailto:puppet-design-system@puppet.com) or [report an issue](https://tickets.puppetlabs.com/secure/CreateIssueDetails!init.jspa?pid=16902&issuetype=1&priority=6) in Jira (the “PDS” project).

 ### Release Notes
 We’ve most recently simplified the site, combining content from the Sketch-based style guide, with the react-library.
 Our hope is to make the site easier to navigate, with much more thorough documentation.

-* Simplified the site to be purely based on styleguidist.
+* Simplified the site to be purely based on Styleguidist.
 * New content template, with documentation pulled directly from the repo.
-* Moved to GitHub pages to simplify and automate deployment of the site.
+* Moved to GitHub Pages to simplify and automate deployment of the site.
 * Updated documentation for multiple components.

-You can also see the changelog for each package, like react-components’ at [CHANGELOG.md](https://github.com/puppetlabs/design-system/blob/master/packages/react-components/CHANGELOG.md).
+You can also see the changelog for each package, like react-components’, at [CHANGELOG.md](https://github.com/puppetlabs/design-system/blob/master/packages/react-components/CHANGELOG.md).